SPSCommerce/sps-api-standards/standards/collections.md

 ### Guidelines

-- While simple to implement, consider using cursor-based pagination instead
-  - Offset-based pagination does not scale as you get further down the index calculating the offset on large sets of data.
+- All collection-based endpoints **REQUIRE** cursor-based pagination.
+Offset-based pagination does not scale as you get further down the index calculating the offset on large sets of data.
 - Offset-based collection endpoint responses **MUST** include the root element `paging` whenever `results` are used.

 ```